Kali-Hac/3D-SRID-Survey/README.md

 ### **Benchmark Datasets**
-Overview of existing benchmark datasets for **3D skeleton-based person re-identification** and their statistics.
-The estimated number of skeletons in the training set is reported.
-“Ego” denotes a single or egocentric view.
+**Overview of SRID benchmark datasets.
+The number of skeletons in training is reported.
+“S” denotes single or egocentric view. \textit{RGB-estimated} 3D and 2D skeleton datasets are listed. $^{\star}$ denotes an interdisciplinary benchmark for gait and disease prediction.**
-Both sensor-based datasets (Kinect V1/2) and RGB-estimated datasets with 3D skeleton data are included.
-We also include 2D skeleton based datasets that could be converted into 3D datasets for evaluation.

 ![image](https://github.com/Kali-Hac/3D-SRID-Survey/blob/main/overview/Dataset_Overview.jpeg)